-In computing, there exist two type processor i.e., 32-bit and 64-bit.
-This type of processor tells us how much memory a processor can have access from a CPU register.
+In computing, there are two types of processors existing, i.e., 32-bit and 64-bit processors.
+These types of processors tell us how much memory a processor can access from a CPU register.
 For instance,

 A 64-bit register can theoretically reference 18,446,744,073,709,551,616 bytes, or 17,179,869,184 GB (16 exabytes) of memory.
 This is several million times more than an average workstation would need to access.
 What’s important is that a 64-bit computer (which means it has a 64-bit processor) can access more than 4 GB of RAM.
 If a computer has 8 GB of RAM, it better has a 64-bit processor.
 Otherwise, at least 4 GB of the memory will be inaccessible by the CPU.

 A major difference between 32-bit processors and 64-bit processors is the number of calculations per second they can perform, which affects the speed at which they can complete tasks.
 64-bit processors can come in dual-core, quad-core, six-core, and eight-core versions for home computing.
 Multiple cores allow for an increased number of calculations per second that can be performed, which can increase the processing power and help make a computer run faster.
 Software programs that require many calculations to function smoothly can operate faster and more efficiently on the multi-core 64-bit processors, for the most part.

 - Using 64-bit one can do a lot in multi-tasking, user can easily switch between various applications without any windows hanging problems.

 - Gamers can easily play High graphical games like Modern Warfare, GTA V, or use high-end software like Photoshop or CAD which takes a lot of memory since it makes multi-tasking with big software, easy and efficient for users.
 However, upgrading the video card instead of getting a 64-bit processor would be more beneficial.